eye4357/x_make_common_x/README.md

 > "Consistency is chemistry.
 Measure, refine, and the yield stays pure."

 ## Manifesto
 x_make_common_x houses the shared utilities—logging, subprocess control, HTTP clients, environment helpers—that every other repo in the operation relies on.
-This solvent dissolves duplication and keeps the Road to 0.20.3 campaign aligned.
+This solvent dissolves duplication and keeps the Road to 0.20.4 campaign aligned.

-## 0.20.3 Command Sequence
+## 0.20.4 Command Sequence
-Version 0.20.3 distills a JSON-native board engine straight into the common toolkit.
-The new `JsonBoardState` and `JsonCardRecord` APIs replace any lingering temptation to lean on `x_legatus_tabula_opus`.
-Now the orchestration stack snapshots tasks with clean, schema-driven payloads and zero foreign dependencies.
+Version 0.20.4 loads the exporter arsenal into this toolkit. `export_markdown_to_pdf`, `export_graphviz_to_svg`, and `export_mermaid_to_svg` now drive every documentation rig through a single `ExportResult` contract, resolving binaries once, logging stdout/stderr, and degrading cleanly when wkhtmltopdf, Graphviz, or mermaid-cli are missing.
+The Kanban evidence trail finally holds deterministic paths for every PDF and SVG we emit.

 ## Ingredients
 - Python 3.11+